liashchynskyi/neuronix/pre-trained/README.md

 # Pre-trained models

-The following models was trained for classification of cytological and histological images.
+The following models have been trained for classification of cytological and histological images.

 ## Cytology
-The images was splitted into 6 classes:
+The images consist of 6 classes:
 1. *cancer* - cancer
 2. *cyt_fibrozno_kistozna_mastopotia* - fibrocystic mastopathy
 3. *cyt_kist_mast* - cystular mastopathy